gethinode/docs/content/en/guides/editing/index.md

   {{< img src="img/vscode-commit-step02.png" caption="Step 2.
 Publish the branch" >}}
 {{< /carousel >}}

 Head over to VSCode's Source Control to view the pending changes.
-Click on the file `about.md` to open the code inspector.
+Click on the file `_index.md` to open the code inspector.
 VSCode will then show the differences between the previous version and current version of the file.
 Content that has been replaced or removed is marked red, and content that has been added or modified is marked green.
-Verify the changes and click on the `+` button to stage the changes.
-Enter a descriptive commit message such as `Update about page`.
-When done, click on the blue `Commit` button to commit the changes on the `develop` branch.
-Lastly, click on the blue button `Publish Branch` to submit tbe branch and its content to GitHub.
-For an existing branch you would push the button `Sync Changes` instead.
+Verify the change and click on the `+` button to stage the modification of the `_index.md` file.
+Enter a descriptive commit message such as `Modify about section`.
+When done, click on the blue `Commit` button to commit the changes to the `develop` branch.

 <!-- markdownlint-disable MD037 -->
 {{< alert type="info" >}}